espocrm/documentation/docs/administration/currency.md

 ### Currency Converted field

 All fields of *Currency* type are paired with a special read-only field of *Currency Converted* type.
-When you create a new Currency field, Converted field is created automatically.
+When you create a new Currency field, a Converted field is created automatically.
 This field represents a value converted to *Default Currency* based on current currency rates.
 This field is used for sorting by currency field, filtering, comparison, reporting.
+The field is read-only.

 !!! note

     When currency rates are changed, the value of Currency Converted field is also changed.
 Technically the value is not stored, but calculated on-fly.
 This can cause an issue that your reports get changed every time currency rates are changed.

-To store a converted value based on current rates you can:
+To preserve converted values based on current rates you can:

 1. Convert currency manually.
 With mass action from the list view or action on the detail view.
 2. Convert currency automatically with Workflows tool.
 Convert Currency service action is available for Opportunities, Quotes, Sales Orders, Invoices.
 E.g. you can setup a workflow that will update currencies for all closed opportunities each week.
-3. Utilize formula to store a current converted value in a separate read-only field.
+3. Utilize Formula to store a current converted value in a separate read-only field.
 You can use either a regular Before Save Script or Workflow tool.

 ### Storing current converted value (locked)